Azure/terraform-azurerm-avm-res-desktopvirtualization-hostpool/README.md

 ### <a name="input_role_assignments"></a> [role\_assignments](#input\_role\_assignments)

-Description: A map of role assignments to create on the AVD Host Pool.
+Description: A map of role assignments to create on this resource.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.

 - `role_definition_id_or_name` - The ID or name of the role definition to assign to the principal.
 - `principal_id` - The ID of the principal to assign the role to.